Welcome to Hot Springs, South Dakota.....

-At an average comfortable 64° degrees, Hot Springs has the highest average temperature in South Dakota.
+with an average comfortable 64° degrees, we are also known to be the highest average temperature in South Dakota.
 It's ideal weather for taking a stroll on the Freedom Trail along the banks of Fall River.
 Feel free to browse in a quaint shop, shade yourself in the cool shadows of a ponderosa pine or one of the countless century-old sandstone structures that grace our streets.
-At the end of your walk along River Street, you'll find yourself at the Evans Plunge the world's largest natural warm water indoor pool.
-Evans Plunge was built in 1890 over numerous small, sparkling springs and one mammoth spring of mineral water.
-Originally, Evans Plunge and the other mineral baths in Hot Springs were sought as a cure-all for a multitude of illnesses.
-Today the Plunge features indoor, outdoor and kiddie pools, 3 water slides, action rings, health club, steam room, hot tubs, sauna, snack bar and gift shop.
+At the end of your walk along River Street, home to the world's largest natural warm water indoor pool, built in 1890.
+Originally, several mineral baths in Hot Springs were sought as a cure-all for a multitude of illnesses.
+You will find features like indoor, outdoor pools, 3 water slides, action rings, health club, steam room, hot tubs, sauna, snack bar and gift shop.
 Right around the corner you'll find Chautauqua Park, where you can picnic beneath beautiful red rock cliffs along the river.
+Don't forget Cascade Springs and Cascade Falls are just 10 minutes from Hot Springs SD.
+You'll enjoy the gorgeous view, a refreshing dip in the warm spring water, and a stop at nearby Keith Park for a picnic under the gazebo.

-Be sure to visit the world famous Mammoth Site and take a guided tour of the bone-bed displaying actual bones of over 50 mammoth elephants.
+Be sure to visit the world famous paleontological site and museum in Hot Springs, SD.
+It is an active paleontological excavation site at which research and excavations are actively digging today.
+Take a guided tour of the bone-bed displaying actual bones of over 50 mammoth elephants.
 Enjoy the hands-on exhibits and pick up some souvenirs in the extensive gift shop.
-If you visit during July, you're likely to have the opportunity to watch an active archaeological dig in progress.
+If you visit in July, you're likely to have the opportunity to watch an active archaeological dig in progress.

-Southern Hills Golf Course is set within the pine covered mountains just west of Hot Springs.
-The National Golf Foundation chose it as one of the best in America's heartland.
-Golf Digest has awarded the course a 4-star rating and selected it as one of its recommended places to play.
-The South Dakota Golf Association has also designated Southern Hills Golf Course as the top 18-hole courses in South Dakota.
+A top rated Golf Course is set within the pine covered mountains just west of Hot Springs.
+The National Golf Foundation chose it as one of the best in America's heartland. a golf magazine has awarded the course a 4-star rating and selected it as one of its recommended places to play.

 With plenty of room for boating, fishing and swimming, Angostura Reservoir Recreation Area attracts visitors to its clear waters and natural sand beaches.
 The dam was built in 1949 by the Bureau of Reclamation across the Cheyenne River for irrigation purposes, but ultimately paved the way for recreation.